We’ve talked about the importance of work-life balance. But how do you achieve it? Here are 11 tips to maintain a healthy work-life balance.

 If those activities involve friends with whom you tend to do energy draining activities, drop the activities, not the friends.
 Professionally, don’t cling on to maintenance activities you could easily delegate.
 Delegate or hire someone else to take care of it.

 We’ve talked about prioritizing.
 Your absolute priority should be your health.
 Take good care of yourself.
 Physically and mentally.
 If you’ve already been struggling with anxiety or depression, you should consider therapy.
-Therapy might give you the tools to detect a looming burnout before it strikes.
+Therapy will give you the tools to detect a looming burnout before it strikes.
 Try and fit those therapy sessions in your schedule, even if you have to leave work early or skip yoga class.

 If you’re already suffering from an ailment, don’t be afraid to call in sick.
 You shouldn’t be too proud and try to work through it.
 It’s just not worth it.
-You’ll end up making your burnout worse, causing a longer absence than you would’ve if you would've sought help or rested immediately.
+You’ll end up making your ailment worse, causing a longer absence than you would’ve if you would've sought help or rested immediately.

 Reboot.
 Take a break from work.
 It’ll allow you to mentally and physically recover from the everyday workplace stresses.
 This is essential to your focus, productivity, and work-life balance.